-Finally, the margin of safety on the tightening process should be determined.
+Finally, it is important to determine the margin of safety on the tightening process.
 The load in the fastener is composed of a tensile stress due to the preload and a torsional stress due to the applied torque.
 First the torsional stress is calculated.

 The polar section modulus is calculated with equation [6.5.5], which considers the case of total plastic deformation (ultimate),